brisbang/doomrl/README.md

 8. Open Under drl, open .vscode/settings.json and update the folders to your locations
 9. In the status bar you'll see "OmniPascal: Select project".
 Click and choose drl.lpi (appears to improve the linking experience, although you'll need to do this each time you load the workspace)

-*Replacing the above Lazarus installs with fpc installs was not successful when it came to debugging.*

 #### Build
 1. Terminal/Run Task/Build makewad.exe (debug)
 2. Terminal/Run Task/Build drl.wad, core.wad